Requirements ↑ Back to top

 To create or manage keys for a specific WordPress user:

-3/ Select the User you would like to generate a key for in the User field and add a Description.
+- Select the User you would like to generate a key for in the dropdown.

-4/ Choose the level of access for this API key, which can be Read access, Write access or Read/Write access.
+- Select a level of access for this API key — Read access, Write access or Read/Write access.

-5/ Select the Generate API Key button, and WooCommerce will generate API keys for that user.
+- Select Generate API Key, and WooCommerce creates API keys for that user.

-Now that keys have been generated, you should see two new keys, a QRCode, and a Revoke API Key button.
-These two keys are your Consumer Key and Consumer Secret.
+Now that keys have been generated, you should see Consumer Key and Consumer Secret keys, a QRCode, and a Revoke API Key button.

 Test if the API is working ↑ Back to top